browserengineering/book/book/animations.md

-For example, we can fade an element in by smoothly transitioning its `opacity` value from 0.1 to 0.999.[^why-not-one] Doing this over 120 frames (about two seconds) means increasing the opacity by about 0.008 each frame.
+For example, we can fade an element in by smoothly transitioning its `opacity` value from 0.1 to 0.999.[^why-not-one] Doing this over 120 frames (about four seconds) means increasing the opacity by about 0.008 each frame.

 [^why-not-one]: Real browsers apply certain optimizations when opacity